turingschool-projects/dsst-summer/sessions/css-1.md

 * In case of conflicting styles declaration, the declaration with higher specificity will win regardless of order.
 * The universal selector (*) has no specificity value.

+### Closing
+- What does CSS stand for?
+Why do we use it?
+- How does positioning work in CSS?
+What are some examples of properties that allow us to position elements?